emilyjspencer/Notes/React/reactnotes.md

 * **Props**

+* **Props** allow the passing of data from a parent component to a child component
+* This could be described as passing data down the component tree and triggering a re-render
-* Props provide access to the attributes we give to our components
+Props provide access to the attributes we give to our components
 * We can pass properties/attributes to our components in App.js
 * Pass props into the individual components as an argument
 * Reference these attributes by using JavaScript expressions, using {}